v923z/micropython-ulab/docs/manual/source/ulab.rst

 Indices are (not necessarily non-negative) integers, or a list of Booleans.
-By using Boolean list, we can select those elements of an array that satisfy a specific condition.
+By using a Boolean list, we can select those elements of an array that satisfy a specific condition.
 At the moment, such indexing is defined for row vectors only, for matrices the function raises a ``ValueError`` exception, though this will be rectified in a future